Create Ent Classes

 }

-If your app uses UUID type for IDs, replace { type: ID, autoInsert: "nextval('users_id_seq')" }
+If your app uses UUID type for IDs, replace { type: ID, autoInsert: "nextval('users_id_seq')" } with something like:

-Copy id: { type: String, autoInsert: "gen_random_uuid()" }
+id: { type: String, autoInsert: "gen_random_uuid()" }

-for UUID fields.
+(Notice that you need to use type String and not ID for UUID fields.
 Read more about ID formats and microsharding aspects in Locating a Shard and ID Format article.)

 Each Ent may also have one optional "unique key" (possible composite) which is treated by the engine in a specific optimized way.
-In the above example, it's email
+In the above example, it's email.

-Copy import { PgSchema } from "ent-framework/pg";
+import { PgSchema } from "ent-framework/pg";

 import {